FHV-ITM13/Latex-Documents/README.md

 \usepackage[utf8]{inputenc}
 ```

-### Add new content
+### Add new content (chapter,..)

 All files including your text are located in the directory 'document\content'.
-Just edit the file 'document\content\content.tex' when you want to add a new file with content by adding the following line:
+Just edit the file 'document\content\content.tex' when you want to add a new file (e.g. containing a whole chapter) by adding the following line:

 ```
 \include{document/content/FILENAME}
 ```

-### Statutory declaration and blocking notice
+### Statutory declaration, blocking notice and attachment

-If you need to change the text of the statuatory declaration or the blocking notice you find the files in the directory 'document\other'.
+If you need to change the text of the statuatory declaration, the blocking notice or the attachment you find the files in the directory 'document\other'.

 ### BibTeX